 Fiber Release Episode – Any uncontrolled or unintentional disturbance of ACM resulting in visible emission.

-Friable – A material that when dry, may be crumbled, pulverized, or reduced to powder by hand pressure, and includes previously nonfriable material after such previously nonfriable material becomes damaged to the extent that when dry it may be crumbled, pulverized, or reduced to powder by hand pressure.
+Friable – A material that when dry may be crumbled, pulverized, or reduced to powder by hand pressure, and includes previously nonfriable material after such previously nonfriable material becomes damaged to the extent that when dry it may be crumbled, pulverized, or reduced to powder by hand pressure.

-Friable Asbestos-Containing Material (Friable ACM) – Any material containing more than one percent asbestos, which when dry, may be crumbled, pulverized or reduced to powder by hand pressure.
-The term includes non-friable asbestos-containing material after such previously non-friable material becomes damaged or disturbed to the extent that when dry it may be crumbled, pulverized or reduced to powder by hand pressure.
+Friable Asbestos-Containing Material (Friable ACM) – Any material containing more than one percent asbestos, which when dry may be crumbled, pulverized, or reduced to powder by hand pressure.
+The term includes non-friable asbestos-containing material after such previously non-friable material becomes damaged or disturbed to the extent that when dry it may be crumbled, pulverized, or reduced to powder by hand pressure.
 The characteristic of friability shall apply to the asbestos material and is not influenced or affected by coverings, coatings or other means of separating asbestos materials by hand.

 Functional Space – A room, group of rooms, or homogeneous area (including crawl spaces or the space between a dropped ceiling and the floor or roof deck above), such as classroom(s), a cafeteria, gymnasium, hallway(s), designated by a person licensed to prepare management plans, design abatement projects, or conduct response actions.

-Glove Bag – A manufactured plastic bag-type of enclosure with built in gloves, which is placed with an air tight seal around a facility component that permits asbestos-containing material in or on the facility component to be removed without releasing asbestos fibers into the air
+Glove Bag – A manufactured plastic bag-type of enclosure with built in gloves, which is placed with an air tight seal around a facility component that permits asbestos-containing material in or on the Facility Component to be removed without releasing asbestos fibers into the air

 Grinding – To reduce to powder or small fragments and includes mechanical grating, chipping or drilling.